 What They Didn't

 Second-Row Seats: "They're confounding," Geiger said.
 "I appreciate that they do a lot of things: They slide, recline, move sideways to enlarge the second-row walkway.
 But there's a dizzying array of buttons on them and not all of the graphics are easy to understand."
 "The lounge seats in this SXL trim level are not removable, don't slide very far forward and take up too much space.
 It kind of takes the practicality out of it for me," Robinson said.

 Tech Quirk: "The rear entertainment system sits low in the Sedona," Newman said.
 "It folds out from the back of the front row's center console and could be difficult for third-row passengers to see."

-Lack of Storage Space: Is "what really knocks it down," Andrea Thueme said.
+Lack of Storage Space: A lack of places to stow things is "what really knocks it down," Andrea Thueme said.
 "You can't have your cake and eat it too," Mays said.
 "The carlike interior loses the plethora of storage cubbies found in the other minivans."

 The (Loaded) Ride: With four adults "the Sedona's pristine ride quality seems to deteriorate the most among its competitors," Mays said.
 "Once loaded, it's nearly as firm as the Odyssey."

 The Verdict: "With plenty of storage, available all-wheel drive and an easy-to-use multimedia system, the Sienna checks a lot of boxes, but quick and quiet aren't two of them," Geiger said.

 What They Liked

 Tech Ergonomics: "The control pod on the center stack was great," Robinson said, "with nice big buttons and knobs."
 "It was easy to pair my Android phone with the multimedia system, and I appreciate that not everything is controlled via the touch-screen," Geiger said.
 "Volume and station tuning knobs are handy."